pyomeca/biorbd/README.md

 | License | Name | Downloads | Version | Platforms |
 | --- | --- | --- | --- | --- |
 |   <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-success" alt="License"/></a> | [![Conda Recipe](https://img.shields.io/badge/recipe-biorbd-green.svg)](https://anaconda.org/conda-forge/biorbd) | [![Conda Downloads](https://img.shields.io/conda/dn/conda-forge/biorbd.svg)](https://anaconda.org/conda-forge/biorbd) | [![Conda Version](https://img.shields.io/conda/vn/conda-forge/biorbd.svg)](https://anaconda.org/conda-forge/biorbd) | [![Conda Platforms](https://img.shields.io/conda/pn/conda-forge/biorbd.svg)](https://anaconda.org/conda-forge/biorbd) |

+## Download binaries (For MATLAB users on Windows, Linux and Mac)

+The MATLAB users can download the binaries directly from the Release page of `biorbd` at this URL: [https://github.com/pyomeca/biorbd/releases/latest](https://github.com/pyomeca/biorbd/releases/latest).

+Once the folder is download, you simply unzip it, add it to the MATLAB's path and enjoy `biorbd`!

 ## Compiling (For Windows, Linux and Mac)
 The main drawback with downloading the pre-compiled version from Anaconda is that this version may be out-of-date (even if I do my best to keep the release versions up-to-date).
 Moreover, since it is already compiled, it doesn't allow you to modify BIORBD if you need to.
 Therefore, a more versatile way to enjoy BIORBD is to compile it by yourself.